Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Simulation Studies

-Under weak overlap (Scenario II), the presence of extreme propensity scores may inflate the finite-sample bias the IPW and doubly robust estimators.
-Simulation results in Scenario II are summarized in Tables 4--6 in the Supplementary Material.
-Compared to Scenario I, the bias of $\widehat{\bm\theta}_q^{\text{IPW}}$ and $\widehat{\bm\theta}_q^{\text{DR}}$ in Scenario II increased, as expected, and their coverage rates also slightly deteriorated.
-The bias and Monte Carlo standard error of $\widehat{\bm\theta}_q^{\text{DR}}$ were consistently smaller than those of $\widehat{\bm\theta}_q^{\text{IPW}}$, suggesting that the doubly robust MSQM estimator tends to be more robust against weak overlap compared to weighting alone.
+Under weak overlap (Scenario II), the presence of extreme propensity scores inflated the finite-sample bias the IPW and doubly robust estimators (Web Tables S4--S6).
+However, the bias and Monte Carlo standard error of $\widehat{\bm\theta}_q^{\text{DR}}$ remained smaller than those of $\widehat{\bm\theta}_q^{\text{IPW}}$, suggesting that the former is more robust against weak overlap than the latter.